spacetimeengineer/mupy/README.md

 More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

 ### On 3D printers
+mupy was not specificly built for 3D printers but it was designed with 3D printers.
+Woodworking / CNC / Other manufacturing methods will not affect mupy operation since the assembly is not an integrated operation.

 If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
 - How do you find parts to print?
 - How to design a part?